What to Expect From Your Loan Officer

 Overall

 Getting a mortgage to buy or refinance a home involves a kind of partnership between you and your loan officer.
-You should always have a sense of comfort and confidence that your partner in this process is dedicated and attentive to your best interests as the two of you move through all the steps of the process.
+You should always have a sense of comfort and confidence that your partner in this process is dedicated and attentive to your interests as the two of you move through all the steps of the process.

 Get an Instant Mortgage Rate Quote Today